Trinity’s initial-license and advanced-level education programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 Satisfaction of completers

-Persistence and graduation rates for the all incoming cohorts since 2013 is reported here: Graduation and Persistence rates.
-Persistence in the most recent cohort of M.A.T candidates was 70% and M.S.A candidates was 58%.
+- Persistence and graduation rates for the all incoming cohorts since 2013 is reported here: Graduation and Persistence rates.
+Persistence in the most recent cohort (incoming Fall 2017) of M.A.T candidates was 100% and for M.S.A candidates it was 73%.

 Ability of completers to meet licensing (certification) and any additional state requirements